H4TIEL/CC_Projects/101234_CCProjects/Lab1/README.md

 Simple lexical analyzer implemented in C

 # Features

-  - Scan YAML config files ; default is config.yaml
+  - The generated scanner can be used to scan [YAML](https://yaml.org/) config files.
+  - For example, if a yaml file is used to configure service and ports such config.yaml

 Properties
   - Service